Why You Should Use That Precious, “Too Nice,” Amazing Luxury Yarn Skein Today

 Stellar Stripes Shawl: Available in Knit and Crochet Patterns

 Chemo caps are made with soft yarns because people going through cancer treatment have sensitive skin.
-What a great way to use a luxury yarn.
-Marly provides several luxury yarn options for this pattern including Stunning String Studio’s Luxury Fingering Yarn, which is a blend that includes merino wool and goat cashmere fiber.
+What a great way to use luxury yarn.
+Marly provides several luxury yarn options for this pattern, including Stunning String Studio’s Luxury Fingering Yarn, which is a blend that includes merino wool and goat cashmere fiber.

 This knit scarf pattern uses one skein of Bijou Basin Ranch “Lhasa Wilderness.”
 This luxury yarn is 75% yak/ 25% bamboo fiber.
 Luscious.